coper101/Data-Pill-Help/index.md

 Tips:
 - To reveal the pills behind, you can drag the current pill out of the view.
 - To display a simple comparison of the different usages, you can long-press the background and it will show you multiple lines where each line shows you how much data you have used for each day.
+Also, you can view the usages in grid or chart.

+<a id="how-to-show-period"></a>
+#### Q: How to Show All Daily Usage for the Current Period?
+Tap the Pill then tap the arrow next to "This Week" title.
+This will show a week or period selector.
+Tap Period then select which period to show.

+> This Week Selector > Period > This Period > Save

 ---